pandas-dev/pandas/doc/source/indexing.rst

 These both yield the same results, so which should you use?
 It is instructive to understand the order of operations on these and why method 2 (``.loc``) is much preferred over method 1 (chained ``[]``)

-``dfmi['one']`` selects the first level of the columns and returns a data frame that is singly-indexed.
+``dfmi['one']`` selects the first level of the columns and returns a DataFrame that is singly-indexed.
 Then another python operation ``dfmi_with_one['second']`` selects the series indexed by ``'second'`` happens.
 This is indicated by the variable ``dfmi_with_one`` because pandas sees these operations as separate events. e.g. separate calls to ``__getitem__``, so it has to treat them as linear operations, they happen one after another.